Zaid-Ajaj/tabula-rasa/README.md

     updatePassword : SecureRequest<UpdatePasswordInfo> -> Async<Result<string, string>>
 }
 ```
+Thanks to [Fable.Remoting](https://github.com/Zaid-Ajaj/Fable.Remoting), this application does not need to handle data serialization/deserialization and routing between client and server, it is all done for us which means that the code is 99% domain models and domain logic.

 You will often see calls made to server like these:
 ```fs
 let request = { Token = authToken; Body = article }